EnterpriseTrainingCenter/sW2019/Instructions/Labs/Azure-File-Sync.md

 ### Task 1: Install PowerShell modules for Azure (Optional)

-*Note:* This task is only required, if you plan to use PowerShell to administer Azure.
+*Note:* This task is only required, if you plan to use PowerShell to administer Azure and do not have installed the modules in an earlier lab.

 Perform these steps on FS.